 In areas that is prone to hard water, it is always a good idea to invest in a water softener.
 Mineral deposits in water, particularly calcium and magnesium, can buildup inside plumbing pipes over time.
 This buildup can restrict the flow of water and cause corrosion on the joints and fittings that hold the pipes together.
 To check for hard water, inspect all plumbing fixtures for mineral buildup.
 You can also have your water tested by a professional.
 A water softener is a great investment to not only protect your plumbing pipes but also your plumbing fixtures and appliances.

 Concerned about the stress you may be putting on your plumbing pipes?
 We are here to help!
-Schedule your appointment today to address your concerns.
+Schedule your appointment today with one of our plumbers in Fullerton, CA to address your concerns.
 To learn more about high water pressure or installing a water softener, contact Courtesy Plumbing today!